KarosChen/Pytorch-Tutorial/README.md

-# Pytorch-Tutorial
+# Word2Vector
-This is a pytorch tutorial that include some self-defined module like word2vec, etc
+This is a WordEmbedding module, named Word2Vector

-1. Word2Vector module

-2. Transformer module
+In this module, we implement the traditional WordEmbedding method, word2vector, that includes Skip-Gram and CBOW two method to convert word to vector.When words are converted to vector, we can use this vectos to train downstream tasks, like ASR, Machine Translate, etc.